 If you draw a butterfly that has a simple wing design, you can have it done in less than 5 minutes.
 This one may take a little more.

-I picked this design on purpose because if you learn this one, than you will be able to draw virtually any design you choose.
+I picked this design on purpose because if you learn this one then you will be able to draw virtually any design you choose.

 OK, at this stage you should have ready a basic blueprint for your butterfly.

-You can continue to fill it up with colored pencils or simply draw it only by graphite pencil.
+You can continue to fill it up with colored pencils or simply draw it only with a graphite pencil.